We’re always thinking of new ways to have a hands-on, minds-on education. Explore our newest majors.

-Listed by Southern Living magazine as one of the best college towns in the South, Blacksburg is a special place that many Hokies don't want to leave.
+Listed by Southern Living magazine as one of the best college towns in the South, Blacksburg is a special place.

-Because of its reasonable cost of living, safety, moderate climate, and abundant leisure activities, Blacksburg is consistently ranked among the country's ideal places to live, a best small place for business and careers, and a No. 1 town to raise kids.
-Many Hokies stay after graduate, or return later in their careers, because they just can’t get enough.
+Its reasonable cost of living, safety, moderate climate, and abundant leisure activities, make the community an ideal place to raise a family, and a best small place for business and careers.
+Many Hokies stay after they graduate, or return later in their careers, because they just can’t get enough of their VT moments.

-Approximately 20,000 prospective students apply to Virginia Tech each year.
-Last year, those applicants hailed from 49 states, 89 countries, and two territories.
+More than 20,000 prospective students apply to Virginia Tech each year.
+Last year, we received more than 22,500 applications.
 Each applicant is reviewed holistically, meaning that SEVERAL FACTORS—particularly your strength of schedule, grades, and standardized test scores—are considered.

 Virginia Tech’s sense of community is unparalleled.
 In fact, Hokies love their alma mater so much that, in a nationwide study by Alumni Factor, Virginia Tech was ranked No. 1 among alumni who said they would personally choose the university again.

-Since 1872, nearly a quarter of a million Hokies and counting have chosen to apply the university's hands-on, minds-on approach to their academic careers and beyond.
+Since 1872, nearly a quarter of a million Hokies and counting have been a part of the Virginia Tech family.
 Virginia Tech has been the academic launch pad for many great talents, including Nobel Prize recipients, NFL players, Rhodes Scholars, space travelers, politicians, world-class inventors, and researchers.
 Read more

 Our purpose—to create knowledge to benefit society—is simple.
 The results of that purpose, though, are breathtaking.
 From building robotic jellyfish to monitor the oceans to unlocking discoveries in obesity and malaria research, our undergraduates work alongside world-class experts to invent the future.